josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 Generally, use property binding over attribute binding as a boolean value is easy to read, the syntax is shorter, and a property is more performant.

-To see the `disabled` button example in a functioning application, see the <live-example></live-example>.
+To see the `disabled` button example in a functioning application, see the <live-example name="binding-syntax"></live-example>.
 This example shows you how to toggle the disabled property from the component.

 ## Types of data binding